xiangjunn/tp/docs/DeveloperGuide.md

 **1. Use case: UC1 - Add contact details**

-**Guarantees:** The contact will be stored in the system if and only if the user enters the correct syntax.
+**Guarantees:** The contact will be stored in the system if and only if the user enters the correct inputs.

 **MSS**

-1. User types in command to add contact information with the name and email of the contact.
-Phone number, address, telegram handle, video conferencing meeting link, and tag(s) are optional.
+1. User chooses to add contact information.

-2. SAS stores the contact internally and outputs a success message to indicate that the contact has been successfully added.
+2. SAS stores the contact and notifies the user that the contact has been successfully added.

     Use case ends.

 **Extensions**

 * 1a.
-SAS detects an error in the input command.
+SAS detects an error in the inputs.

     * 1a1.
-SAS outputs the error message to the user.
+SAS requests for correct inputs.

     * 1a2.
-User types in a new command based on steps 1 to 2.
+User enters new inputs.

     * 1a3.
-Repeat steps 1a to 1a2 until the command entered is of correct syntax.
+Repeat steps 1a1 to 1a2 until the inputs entered are correct.

       Resume use case from step 2.